Mutual Information, Neural Networks and the Renormalization Group: Validation

 with $s_i = \pm1$ and the summation over nearest neighbours.
 Real-space RG of the Ising model proceeds by the block-spin construction \cite{Kadanoff}, whereby each $2\times 2$ block of spins is coarse grained into a single effective spin, whose orientation is decided by a ``majority rule''.

 The results of the RSMI algorithm trained on Ising model samples are shown in Fig. 2.
 We vary the number of both hidden neurons $N_h$ and the visible units, which are arranged in a 2D area $\mathcal{V}$ of size $L\times L$ [see Fig. 1(A)].
 For a $4$ spin area the network indeed rediscovers the famous Kadanoff block-spin: Fig. 2(A) shows a single hidden unit coupling uniformly to $4$ visible spins, i.e. the orientation of the hidden unit is decided by the average magnetisation in the area.
 Fig. 2(B) is a trivial but important sanity check: given $4$ hidden units to extract relevant degrees of freedom from an area of $4$ spins, the networks couples each hidden unit to a different spin, as expected.

-We also compare the weights for areas $\mathcal{V}$ of different size, which are generalizations of Kadanoff procedure to larger blocks.
-We find the network couples to the boundaries of the area $\mathcal{V}$ to maximize MI with the rest of the system [see Figs. 2(C,D,E)].
-This physical insight the RSMI provides can in fact be shown to hold exactly for a standard real-space RG that in the limit of number of coarse grained variables equaling the size of the boundary (see supplementary materials).
+In the supplementary materials we also compare the weights for areas $\mathcal{V}$ of different size, which are generalizations of Kadanoff procedure to larger blocks.

 We next study the dimer model, given by an entropy-only partition function, which counts the number of dimer coverings of the lattice, i.e. subsets of edges such that every vertex is the endpoint of exactly one edge.
 Fig. 3(A) shows sample dimer configurations (and additional spin degrees of freedom added to generate noise).
 This deceptively simple description hides nontrivial physics \cite{PhysRev.132.1411} and correspondingly, the RG procedure for the dimer model is more subtle, since -- contrary to the Ising case -- the correct degrees of freedom to perform RG on are not dimers, but rather look like effective local electric fields.
 This is revealed by a mathematical mapping to a ``height field'' $h$ (see Figs.3(A,B) and Ref. \cite{Fradkin}), whose gradients behave like electric fields.
 The continuum limit of the dimer model is given by the following action: